 Fremantle Stuff > Streets > Nairn Street

-Nairn St is named after Major William Nairn (or Nairne) of the 46th, original grantee of Grass Valley near Northam.
+Nairn Street is named after Major William Nairn of the 46th, original grantee of Grass Valley near Northam.
 He and his family arrived on the Marquis of Anglesea in 1829.
-It is notable for the high proportion of early dwellings, for a street so close to the city centre, running as it does the one block between Market and Pakenham Streets.
+The street is notable for the high proportion of early dwellings, for a street so close to the city centre, running as it does the one block between Market and Pakenham Streets.
 Some of the houses are used for commercial/professional purposes.
 There was a major fire around 1901 at the Eureka Flour Mill, most of which still stands.

 1 and 3 Nairn St are a pair of semis.